mitsuba-renderer/enoki/README.md

 **Enoki** is a C++ template library that enables automatic transformations of numerical code, for instance to create a "wide" vectorized variant of an algorithm that runs on the CPU or GPU, or to compute gradients via transparent forward/reverse-mode automatic differentation.

 The core parts of the library are implemented as a set of header files with no dependencies other than a sufficiently C++17-capable compiler (GCC >= 8.2, Clang >= 7.0, Visual Studio >= 2017).

-Enoki code reduces to efficient SIMD instructions available on modern processor architectures and GPUs, and it generates scalar fallback code if no vector instructions are present.
-Currently, the following instruction sets are
+Enoki code reduces to efficient SIMD instructions available on modern CPUs and GPUs—in particular, Enoki supports:
-supported:

 * **Intel**: AVX512, AVX2, AVX, and SSE4.2,
 * **ARM**: NEON/VFPV4 on armv7-a, Advanced SIMD on 64-bit armv8-a,
-* **NVIDIA**: CUDA via a *Parallel Thread Execution* (PTX) just-in-time compiler
+* **NVIDIA**: CUDA via a *Parallel Thread Execution* (PTX) just-in-time compiler.
+* **Fallback**: a scalar fallback mode ensures that programs still run even if none of the above are available.

 Deploying a program on top of Enoki usually serves three goals: